akovanev/kovanev.github.io/_posts/2020-07-29-Counter-of-working-threads.md

 }
 </code></pre>

-<p>However the return value may be greater than expected.
-To be honest, I didn't find any information regarding these magic types from "the count includes all types".
-But as a workaround I'm going to implement a sort of helper class that is focused on only available worker threads.</p>
+However the return value may be greater than expected.
+Unfortunatly, "the count includes all types" is not described well in the documentation.
+But as a workaround, the other <code>ThreadPool</code> methods could be used to count only available worker threads.

 <pre><code class="language-cs">public class ThreadPoolThreadCounter
 {